jaxx0rr/xbox_nxt/README.md

   https://github.com/pybluez/pybluez

 - extract pybluez-master.zip
-- cmd / cd into folder and run python setup.py install
+- cmd / cd into folder and run "python setup.py install"
 - if it gives an error you need to install vcpp build tools from here https://visualstudio.microsoft.com/visual-cpp-build-tools/